andersontodds/pathGrid/README.md

 **Anderson, T. S.**, McCarthy, M. P., & Holzworth, R. H. (2020).
 Detection of VLF attenuation in the Earth-ionosphere waveguide caused by X-class solar flares using a global lightning location network. *Space Weather*, 18, e2019SW002408. [doi:10.1029/2019SW002408](https://doi.org/10.1029/2019SW002408)

-April 15, 2022: The next updates to this project will be:
+June 24, 2022: The next updates to this project will be:

+1. examining nominal path distributions over month and year averages;
+2. simulating additional stations, and investigating where additional stations might have outsized impacts on the nominal path distribution;
-1. running analysis for recent X- and M-class flares,
+3. running analysis for recent X- and M-class flares, including getting the subsolar attenuation area analysis working;
-2. incorporating and analyzing sferic dispersion, and
+4. incorporating and analyzing sferic dispersion, and estimating the electron density slope at the VLF reflection layer; and
-3. cleaning up documentation and packaging a release.
+5. cleaning up documentation and packaging a release.

-Ideally the analysis of X-class flares will be ready by the end of April.
+All X-class flares between Jan 1, 2017, and March 30, 2022, have been processed, but need to be re-run with the subsolar attenuation region code.
 If you want to try this out with your own data, send me a message and I'll help you get started!

 This code is fast enough to run in "near-real-time"; that is, it takes less than an hour to run a full day of WWLLN data, and theoretically could run on 10-minute files with less than 10 minutes of runtime per file.
 However, I'm not sure it's worth developing a real-time version of this analysis until there is a better science case for using this analysis on non-flare days, **and** I have reduced runtime enough to make analysis of many years of WWLLN data feasible.
 If you disagree, and want to see a real-time version of this project, let me know!